saleor/saleor-docs/docs/advanced/stock.md

 ## Allocating stock for new orders

-Once a new order is placed, quantity needed to fulfil each order line is immediately marked as allocated.
+Once a new order is placed, the quantity needed to fulfil each order line is immediately marked as allocated.

 > **Example**
 > A customer places an order for another box of shoes.
 The stock record is as follows: